by Dr Gonzo

 We heard the sirens coming.
 The fire brigade was also dispatched, and as they clambered down to my position, they were amazed to find me relatively unscathed (I think we all were).

 One of them looked up to the guardrail I had sailed over and said, "You are one lucky boy."

 And then, the hard work began.
 There was no way back the way I had come.
 I was given a green stick for the pain that was getting worse by the minute, as they planned how to extract me from the mountainside.
-Too many trees for a helicopter to winch me out, so a line perpendicular but in a slightly upward direction was it.
+Too many trees for a helicopter to winch me out, so a line perpendicular and upward direction was the only way.

-A rigid plastic stretcher was brought down to my position; I was loaded onto it and strapped down tightly.
-A long rope was tied to its front, with several fire brigade men manning the rope from above.
-Six men were assigned to the sled, who then began the long and arduous journey back up to the road above.
+A rigid plastic stretcher was brought down to my position; I was loaded onto it and strapped down.
+A long rope was tied to the front, with several fire brigade men manning the rope from above.
+Six men were assigned to the sled, who began the long and arduous journey back up to the road above.

 The ambulance arrived at the Gold Coast Hospital, a junior doctor checked me over, and a neck brace was applied.
 And this was when I suffered my first ever panic attack.
 I wanted it off, but he insisted, saying he had seen people die from slight neck movements after an accident.

 I was having none of it.
 As soon as the doctor left me alone, off, it came.
 Then, when he returned, back on it went.
 I couldn't breathe and wanted to run away from all of this.
 He realised I wasn't handling what had happened and gave me a mild sedative, which helped.

 It was taking ages for the triage doctor to see me.
 Another accident had happened at almost the exact moment as my own, on the other side of the hill.
 A young guy had come off his bike and was in a bad way.
 As I waited, a man came over to me, placed his hand on me and told me I was going to be alright...he was the father of that other rider, and later, I found out that his son had succumbed to his injuries.